Dans-labs/dariah/docs/Templates.md

 The challenge is to use as much of the generic machinery when we define custom presentations.
 Our solution here is by using *templates*.

+The particulars of our templates are documented in [Tables](Tables), but you might need to continue reading here first about the power and organization of themt.

 Looking up a field value might seem a very innocent operation: you retrieve the appropriate document from the database, look up the field in question, and read out the value that you find there.
 Alas, there are several complicating factors: